 - 1/4 cup of chia seeds

-- 3/4 cup of fresh cut fruits (my favorites are berries, pineapples, raspberries, strawberries, and peach.
+- 3/4 cup of berries (my favorites are blackberries, raspberries, and strawberries.
 Any of them work great as a topping.)

 - 5 tsp. unsweet shredded coconut chips

-Chia seeds are also flavorless and tiny, making them easy to add to many dishes and recipes.
-This chia pudding recipe is just one way to include this superfood to your diet.
+Chia seeds are flavorless and tiny, making it easy to add them to many dishes and recipes.
+This chia pudding recipe is just one way to include this superfood into your diet.